on-git/expense_list_react/README.md

-# This is the first React project
+# Expense List React Project

 Users can add and keep their expenses.
 It shows the expenses in a list and filters according to years.